-Nine of the individuals nominated by the Conduct Review, Governance & HR Committee (the "HR Committee") for election to the Board at the Meeting are currently directors of the Bank and were elected to the Board at the Bank's annual meeting of Shareholders on April 22, 2020, for a term expiring at the close of the Meeting.
-Mr. Peter Irwin, an HR Committee nominee, was appointed by and to the Board on January 1, 2021, to fill the vacancy caused by the sudden passing of former director, Mr. Colin Litton.
-Mr. Irwin is being proposed for election by the Shareholders to the Board for the first time.
+All of the individuals nominated by the Conduct Review, Governance & HR Committee (the "HR Committee") for election to the Board at the Meeting are currently directors of the Bank.
+All directors were elected to the Board at the Bank's annual meeting of Shareholders on April 19, 2023, for a term expiring at the close of the Meeting.